The Real Housewives of Salt Lake City season 6

 The sixth season of The Real Housewives of Salt Lake City, an American reality television series, is broadcast on Bravo.
-It premiered on September 16, 2025, and is primarily filmed in Salt Lake City, Utah.
+It premiered on September 16, 2025, and was primarily filmed in Salt Lake City, Utah.
 Its executive producers are Lisa Shannon, Dan Peirson, Lori Gordon, Tamara Blaich and Andy Cohen.

 The Real Housewives of Salt Lake City focuses on the lives of Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose, Angie Katsanevas and Bronwyn Newport, with Britani Bateman appearing as a friend of the housewives.

-Cast

-The entire cast from the previous season returned except for friend of the housewives Meili Workman who departed.
-The season will include a crossover with Below Deck Down Under.

 Production and crew

+Production for the season began in February and concluded in June.
+In April 2025, Bravo confirmed The Real Housewives of Salt Lake City would be having a crossover with Below Deck Down Under.
+The Real Housewives of Salt Lake City was renewed for a sixth season in May 2025.
+On August 14, 2025, the official trailer and cast were revealed, as well as a premiere date.

+The season premiere, "Hot Dogs and Hearsay" aired on September 16, 2025, while the finale "Sisters of Salt, a Greek Tragedy" aired on January 6, 2026.
+It was followed by a three part reunion which aired between January 13, January 20, and January 27.
 Lisa Shannon, Dan Peirson, Lori Gordon, Tamara Blaich and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Shed Media.

+Cast and synopsis

+In June 2025, Meili Workman, who served in a recurring 'friend of' capacity the season prior, confirmed she would not be returning to the series, despite her claim of being offered a contract by producers.
+Along with the season's announcement, all seven housewives, including 'friend of' Britani Bateman, were confirmed to be returning.